AuthorizeNet/accept-sdk-android/README.md

 🎉**Congratulations, you're using Accept SDK on Android!** 👏

-## Running the Demo App
+## Demo Applcation
- We have a sample application which demonstrates the SDK usage:
+ We have a demo application which demonstrates the SDK usage:
    https://github.com/AuthorizeNet/accept-sample-android